How It Works States Document Types Tools Guides Blog About Create Document - $5

 What is a vehicle power of attorney used for?

-A vehicle power of attorney is used when the vehicle owner cannot appear in person at the DMV to complete a title transfer or registration.
-Common situations include: the seller lives in a different city or state, a family member is handling paperwork for an elderly or disabled relative, military personnel deployed away from home, or business fleet transactions where an employee handles multiple registrations.
-The document authorizes a specific person to act on the owner's behalf for vehicle-related DMV transactions only.
+A vehicle POA is used when the owner cannot appear at the DMV in person.
+Common situations: the seller lives in another city or state, a family member is handling paperwork for an elderly relative, military personnel stationed away from home, or a business managing multiple fleet registrations.
+The document authorizes a specific person to act on your behalf for DMV purposes only.

 Ready to create your Michigan vehicle poa bill of sale?